ibm-cloud-docs/account/account_faq.md

 {: faq}

 You can't edit the name of a tag.
 To rename a tag, remove it and reassign the resource with a new tag.

+## What accounts do I own?
+{: #accounts-owned}
+{: faq}

+The IBM Cloud console header in the UI lists all accounts you are affiliated with as an owner or other role.
+To find the accounts you own you can also use the CLI to run the command ibmcloud account list.

+## How do I remove a service from my account?
+{: #accounts-service-removal}
+{: faq}

+This document will assist in [managing the resources in your resource list] (docs/overview?topic=overview-ui#dashboardview).